Des1red/CypherVamp/README.md

 -h, --help: Display the usage instructions.

 -v: Start Cypher scanner for a specific URL/IP.
+  ## Aggresive Scan Option :

+  - **Port Specification**:
+  - The user is prompted to specify the maximum port number to be scanned.
+If no input is provided, the default maximum port number is set to 10,000.

+  - This allows customization of the port range to be scanned based on user input.

+  - This aggressive scan combines various scanning techniques to provide comprehensive information about the target network, including open ports, detected services, operating system details, and potential vulnerabilities.
+Adjust the port range according to your specific scanning requirements and target environment.

+ ## Spoofed Scan Option :

+ - The scan uses a spoofed MAC address to disguise the source of network packets.
+This can help in evading detection or bypassing security measures that filter or block traffic based on MAC addresses.

+ - This scan combines stealthy scanning techniques with the use of a spoofed MAC address to gather information about the target network, including open ports, detected services, and the target's operating system.

+ - Use this scan cautiously and responsibly, as spoofing techniques may violate network policies or laws in certain jurisdictions.

+## Quick Scan Option :
+   - The initial scan, known as a quick scan, aims to quickly identify open ports on the target system.
+   -
+  **Second Scan (if open ports are found)**:
+  - If the quick scan detects open ports on the target system, a second scan is performed to gather more detailed information about the services running on those ports.
+  - This two-step approach optimizes the scanning process by initially focusing on identifying open ports quickly and then conducting a more detailed analysis of the services running on those ports, enhancing the overall efficiency and effectiveness of the reconnaissance process.

 -f, --file: Run Cypher with your own file containing targets.

 -nS, --net-scan: Scan the local network for targets.